 And while my clinical work is, in large part, based on Freudian ideas, I also see myself as embodying a more contemporary version — actively engaged in an open dialogue with my clients; sharing my ideas and reactions with them, and not seeing myself as a therapist who “tells you what to do” or has all the answers.

 In therapy, my approach is to work together with you.
-Collaboration enables you to gain understanding of who you are and where you come from.
+Collaboration enables you to gain an understanding of who you are and where you come from.
 Equipped with this understanding, you can create change within yourself and within your own life.
 Call or contact me today to find out more.

 Click here to read the full piece in the New York Times.